zkopru-network/wallet/README.md

 Install modules as usual with `npm install`.

-It will download `@zkopru/client` module whilch is published on npm.
+It will download `@zkopru/client` module which is published on npm.

 ## Development